 Adani supporters revealed

-As a result of these admissions, both QBE and AMP were added to our Adani List.
+Because of these admissions, both companies were added to our Adani List.
 The page highlights the companies that could make or break the dirty Carmichael coal project, and allows people to take action and pressure those companies to rule out involvement in the project.

 Forcing climate risk disclosure